camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 ## What it does

-This is a basic showcase for a Camunda Spring Boot application using the [Keycloak Identity Provider Plugin](https://github.com/camunda/camunda-bpm-identity-keycloak).
+This is a basic showcase for a Camunda Spring Boot application using the [Keycloak Identity Provider Plugin](https://github.com/camunda/camunda-bpm-identity-keycloak) in combination with the OAuth 2.0 Client and Resource Server implementation of Spring Security 5.2.x.

 You will not only login using Keycloak (or if configured using your preferred social identity provider)